Arrow BOOK

 • There is an active infection

-Other options may include conservative care bracing physiotherapy or alternative minimally invasive procedures.
-In many cases a combined approach offers the best long term outcome.
+Other options may include conservative care, bracing, physiotherapy, or alternative minimally invasive procedures.
+In many cases, a combined approach offers the best long term outcome.

 Safety Note